About Us

 Claims and Regulations

-The term “upfront payment” refers to the requirement for insured patients to pay 100% of a healthcare bill at the time of receiving services despite a portion of the bill being covered by the patient’s insurance policy.
+The term “upfront payment” refers to the requirement for insured patients to pay 100% of a healthcare bill at the time of receiving services despite a portion of the bill being eligible for coverage under patient’s health insurance policy.
 The potential consequence is some insured persons avoid seeking care or experience family cash flow problems when they have to pay for healthcare “upfront”.

 There is no legal requirement for claims to be submitted electronically, however the Claims Regulations encourages it as a standard.
 Electronic claims are more efficient and result in faster processing and payment.
 Health providers are encouraged to liaise with insurers to test their electronic claims systems for compatibility.
 All electronic claims should be submitted in the ANSI-837 format.
 We recommend using a Health Council-approved health insurance claims form.